WHO reports single-day record in new global infections, U.S. COVID-19 deaths surge 34% | CBC News

 Globally, confirmed cases surpassed 14 million, according to a tally from Johns Hopkins University, and COVID-19 deaths topped 600,000.
 WHO reported a single-day record of new infections: over 237,000.
 Experts believe that the true numbers are even higher.

-India's total confirmed cases surpassed 1 million Friday, the third-highest in the world — behind the United States and Brazil — and its death toll reached more than 25,000.
-That followed an announcement Thursday that Brazil's confirmed cases exceeded 2 million, including 76,000 deaths.
+India's total confirmed cases surpassed one million Friday, the third-highest in the world — behind the U.S. and Brazil — and its death toll reached more than 25,000.
+That followed an announcement Thursday that Brazil's confirmed cases exceeded two million, including 76,000 deaths.

 In sub-Saharan Africa, which already had the world's greatest shortage of medical personnel, nearly 10,000 health workers in 40 countries have been infected, WHO said.